Flexinit/ezra_elevator/README.md

 TECHNOLOGY USED
 ------------------
-The Elevator API is implemented with world class frameworks and libraries to enhance its performance.
+The Elevator API is implemented with world-class frameworks and libraries to enhance its performance.

 1. Apache Kafka
 -This tool came in very handy to take care of the realtime data publishing and consuming by simply subscribing